AdobeDocs/campaign-web.en/help/v8/workflows/access-monitor.md

 >[!CONTEXTUALHELP]
 >id="acw_targeting_workflow_list"
 >title="Workflows"
->abstract="Access your list of Campaign workflows.
-You can view their state, last/next processing dates and environment.
-You can filter the list by state, last processing date and workflow type.
-Workflow templates are also available.
-These lists are read-only."

-content TBD
+>abstract="In this screen, you can access the list of workflows, check their status, last/next execution dates, and create a new workflow.
+Browse to the 'Templates' tab to access workflow templates."

 ## Access created workflows